P1n3appl3/Physics/README.md

 # Progress
 	Define and draw circles, rectangles, regular polygons, and irregular polygons Detect collisions between any two entities
+	Timestep simulation at constant speed regardless of cpu speed

 Using python and pygame for graphics.